1749-1817. He was born on 30 April 1749 at Turnham Green, Chiswick, London.

 In March 1794, after a long period of unemployment, Douglas commissioned the Nonsuch 64 for service in the Channel, removing shortly afterwards to the Stately 64.
 He put to sea from St. Helen’s on 2 May with Admiral Lord Howe’s Channel fleet, and at the appropriate latitude was detached with the East India convoy and the Suffolk 74, Commodore Peter Rainier for the onward voyage south.
 One of his officers at this time was the esteemed Phillip Beaver.

-Having initially sailed under Commodore John Blankett’s orders in March 1795 Douglas commanded the Stately in Rear-Admiral Sir George Keith Elphinstone’s expedition to the Cape on 16 September, and was present at the reduction of Ceylon.
+Having initially sailed under Commodore John Blankett’s orders in March 1795 Douglas commanded the Stately in Rear-Admiral Sir George Keith Elphinstone’s expedition to the Cape on 16 September, and was then sent to assist at the reduction of Ceylon, although this was achieved before her arrival.
 Not long afterwards the Stately fell in with Elphinstone again off Cape Agulhas at the very southern tip of Africa where Beaver was instrumental in preventing her from foundering.
 She later captured the privateer Milanie on 7 July 1796 and on 17 August was present at the surrender of the Dutch squadron in Saldanha Bay.
 Douglas left her shortly afterwards, and he returned to England towards the end of the following year in command of the Dutch prize Tromp 54.
 Whilst she was converted into a troopship he spent the next three years with the Sandwich 98 in the Medway.

 Douglas was advanced to flag rank on 1 January 1801, and during 1805 he flew his flag aboard the Leopard 50, Captain Richard Raggett, in the Downs and occasionally off Boulogne.
 On one occasion he recalled an attack by Commodore Edward Owen, much to that officer’s evident disgust, after he had surprised six prams of the enemy’s flotilla including one flying a rear-admiral’s flag.